-Generally, the allocated child protection workers should provide reunification assessment and support, however in some cases, and where available, it may be appropriate to refer this to community sector services contracted by Child Protection and Family Support division.
+Generally, the allocated child protection workers should provide reunification assessment and support, however in some cases, and where available, it may be appropriate to refer this to community sector services contracted by the Department.
 Child protection workers should consult with their team leader and/or the senior child protection worker placement services for advice about the appropriateness of the referral and availability of services in their district.

 Child protection workers should make contact with the community sector service provider as soon as possible, where available, to determine suitability and any waiting list.
 Waitlists must not delay reunification.
 The child protection worker will need to explore what other options are available to support reunification where a delay in access to these services is likely.
 This includes child protection workers undertaking the reunification work.